A very scientific Thanksgiving November 29, 2013Posted by photonicpat in astronomy, history of science, optical communications.

 add a comment

-And then there was one March 3, 2013Posted by photonicpat in history of science, science and society.
+It’s been 50 years now… September 17, 2013Posted by photonicpat in history of science, science and society.

-Tags: history, Nobel Prize, scientists
+Tags: Nobel Prize, scientists, women

 add a comment